Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning: Acknowledgments

 Both datasets consist of network scenarios, each comprising between 177 thousand and 3.6 million packets successfully sent.
 When predicting their behavior, they are aggregated into fixed-sized temporal windows, each 100ms long.
 This windowing approach can capture non-stationary traffic patterns and facilitate meaningful comparisons between simulated and real-world conditions.
 Furthermore, both datasets contain traffic flows based on three distinct distributions: Poisson, On/Off, and MAWI.
 Poisson traffic represents steady patterns characterized by exponentially distributed inter-arrival times.
 On/Off traffic alternates between idle periods and constant bit rate transmissions, capturing bursty network behavior.
 The MAWI distribution, on the other hand, follows the packet inter-arrival distribution measured in the internet traces published at the MAWI Working Group Traffic Archive~\cite{10.5555/1267724.1267775}.

 Table~\ref{tab:ds_size} presents the number of network scenarios available for our study, categorized by source (simulated or real), traffic distribution (Poisson, On/Off, or MAWI), and partition (training, validation, or evaluation).
-This partitioning ensures that the evaluation remains unbiased and robust.
-Notably, the simulated dataset is significantly larger than the real-world dataset, reflecting the practical challenge of limited availability and variability in real-world network data.
+Notably, the simulated dataset is significantly larger than the real-world dataset, reflecting the limited availability in real-world network data.

 As part of the evaluation, we establish two baseline models: one trained exclusively on simulated scenarios and the other solely on real-world scenarios.
 We then use the simulated data only model for both manual and automated fine-tuning.
 Manual fine-tuning configurations and criteria for selecting these configurations are detailed in subsections~\ref{sec:proposed_ft}.
 The automated fine-tuning approaches are listed in Section~\ref {sec:automated_ft} and have been implemented according to their original papers, including hyperparameter values, with necessary adaptations made to fit RouteNet-F's architecture as needed.
 Our windowed implementation of the RouteNet-Fermi model is built upon their public repository\footnote{https://github.com/BNN-UPC/RouteNet-Fermi}, using TensorFlow 2.15.
 Model hyperparameters (e.g., embedding sizes) are borrowed directly from the original implementation.
-All models ran for a redundant number of epochs until the validation error stopped improving.
-Then, the model kept the checkpoint weights at which the error was minimized.
-Additional implementation details for this work are available in our public repository\footnote{https://github.com/BNN-UPC/Papers/wiki/Bridging-the-Gap-Between-Simulated-and-Real-Network-Data-Using-Transfer-Learning}.
+All models ran for a redundant number of epochs until the validation error stopped improving, and kept the weights that minimized it.
+Additional implementation details are available in our public repository\footnote{https://github.com/BNN-UPC/Papers/wiki/Bridging-the-Gap-Between-Simulated-and-Real-Network-Data-Using-Transfer-Learning}.